 2) Any banded/weighted/resistance exercise specific to running technique or footwork.
 I’m not completely against resistance methodology that add bands to weights or certain exercises for top level athletes; college athletes or professional athletes who are physically prepared to execute fundamental movements properly with the added load.
 However, when you see younger kids working predominately with bands when, again, they can’t execute a proper body weight squat, proper running technique or transfer weight properly during change of direction, it’s hurting them more than helping them.

+GP: Several of our readers are parents of young athletes.
+From your perspective as an accomplished athlete and collegiate coach, if you were a parent of a young athlete what specifically would you be looking for in a trainer/strength coach/physical preparation coach?
 As a parent of a young athlete I would be looking for someone who is going to be honest about what my kid needs to be doing right now.
 If he’s a young athlete, don’t sell me on training him like a professional athlete; train him like a teenager.
 Get him basics first; proper movement techniques, foundational strength, correct deficiencies that could lead to injuries and maybe more serious things in the future.
 As a parent, it’s easy to get attracted to weight room numbers.
 However, what does it mean if those numbers don’t produce a better athlete on the field?
 Bodybuilders care how much you bench; college coaches care how you perform on the field.
 That’s what I’m looking for as a parent!

 Thank you Andrew for taking the time to share your thoughts and insights from the experience you have gained not only as athlete, but now as a coach and the role you take on in player development.
 We hope our readers find this as informative as we do!